DavidVRG/TodoList---React---React-Native---NodeJS/README.md

-# FullStack TodoList with React, React Native and NodejS.
+# FullStack TodoList with React, React Native and NodeJS.

 Please use your IPv4 address in client and mobileclient folder.